 - Check tire pressure: Low tire pressure makes your vehicle consume more fuel by about 3%.
-If the tires are low, fill them up with.
+If the tires are low, fill them up.

 Monitor Your Vehicle’s Health to Prevent Future Expenses

-An important factor to vehicle upkeep is checking the health of your vehicle.
-You can do this by monitoring the engine oil level, tire pressure and water level.
+An important factor in vehicle upkeep is checking the health of your vehicle.
+You can do this by monitoring the engine oil level, tire pressure, and water level.